 – Disapprove and set aside the court-martial sentence completely.

 The court-martial Convening Authority is not required to review the court-martial for legal errors, but the Convening Authority may choose to take action to correct legal errors.
-In short, the Convening Authority can only approve the results of the court-martial trial or grant some relief and make the findings, sentence or both better – the Convening Authority cannot make the court-martial findings and/or sentence worse.
+In short, when the Convening Authority is authorized to grant clemency, he/she can only approve the results of the court-martial trial or grant some relief and make the findings, sentence or both better – the Convening Authority cannot make the court-martial findings and/or sentence worse.

 – Some or all of the court-martial sentence be disapproved and set aside or reduced to some extent; and/or,